DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits-simplified.md

 * access to a range of high-quality training
 * a mentor who will give you guidance and support

+This extra support used to last 1 year, and teachers would be called 'newly qualified teachers' (NQTs).

 ## Career progression